© Achim Meurer

 Short facts

-Mining has been practised in and around Berggießhübel since the Middle Ages.
-During the 90-minute guided tours of the mine, you can experience the working world of a historic mine at first hand by going down a tunnel, as the miners call it.
-The "Marie Louise Stolln", now used as a visitor mine, takes you 400 metres into the mountain with only a minimal incline until you reach the former iron ore deposit, the Mother of God deposit.
-You will pass areas that still document unchanged situations of the old mining industry, as well as contemporary development sections that comply with today's safety regulations.
+Mining has been carried out in and around Berggießhübel since the Middle Ages.
+During the 90-minute guided tours of the mine, you can experience the working world of a historic mine at first hand.
+The "Marie Louise Stolln", which is now used as a visitor mine, takes you 400 meters into the mountain with only a minimal incline until you reach the former iron ore deposit, the Mother of God deposit.
+Along the way, you will pass areas that document unchanged situations of the old mining industry, as well as contemporary sections that comply with today's safety regulations.

-The development of the gallery floor as a concrete path as well as the electric lighting and the contemporary development of the escape route in the former winding shaft are concessions to the specifications as a visitor operation.
-Access to the underground lake is safely ensured by a massive staircase.
-The preserved historic parts of the roadway show a compact rock structure and typical roadway profile, which also narrows the gallery in short sections to a width of 65 cm and a height of just under 160 cm.
+The expansion of the tunnel floor as a concrete path, as well as the electric lighting and the contemporary expansion of the escape route in the former winding shaft are concessions to the requirements as a visitor operation.
+Access to the underground lake is safely guaranteed by a massive staircase.
+The preserved historical parts of the route show a compact rock structure and typical route profile, which narrows the tunnel to 65 cm wide and almost 160 cm high in short sections.

 On the map